Putgarten

 Putgarten is a municipality in the Vorpommern-Rügen district, in Mecklenburg-Vorpommern, Germany.

-The municipality is managed by the Amt of Nord-Rügen with its seat in Sagard.
+The municipality is administered by the Amt of Nord-Rügen with its seat in Sagard.

 Putgarten is the northernmost municipality in the state of Mecklenburg-Vorpommern.
 It is also the northernmost municipality in what was formerly East Germany.
 Villages within its boundaries are Arkona, Fernlüttkevitz, Goor, Nobbin, Vitt and Varnkevitz.